 Doctors also prescribe medications to treat the cause of the infection.
 If necessary, the patient may be put on oxygen.

 Sepsis cannot always be prevented, as it can be a result of an infection in the body.
 The only way to avoid blood infections is to prevent the cause.
 Follow these tips to keep your child safe from a blood infection.

 - Follow a thorough immunization schedule for your child.

 - Clean any wounds, cuts or abrasions with antiseptics to prevent infections.

 - Take your child to a doctor if you notice any symptoms of sepsis.
-Sepsis can be easily cured, if detected early.
+Sepsis can be cured if detected early.

 - Have your child checked for any skin infections and rashes.
-Infections of lung and sinus also lead to sepsis in kids.
+Infections of lung and sinus also lead to sepsis in children.

 - Maintain hygiene and regularly clean your child’s hands with soap and water to prevent bacteria from going into the body.

 - Keep your child away from people who have lung, sinus, or skin infections.

 - Give your child a healthy and nutritious diet to boost his immune system, enabling it to fight the bacteria that can cause sepsis.